-In a pharmacokinetic study where five normal adult male volunteers received an oral dose of [3H-methyl]-L-carnitine following 15 days of a high carnitine diet and additional carnitine supplement, 58 to 65% of the administered radioactive dose was recovered in the urine and feces in 5 to 11 days.
-Maximum concentration of [3H-methyl]-L-carnitine in serum occurred from 2 to 4.5 hr after drug administration.
-Major metabolites found were trimethylamine N-oxide, primarily in urine (8% to 49% of the administered dose) and [3H]-y-butyrobetaine, primarily in feces (0.44% to 45% of the administered dose).
-Urinary excretion of levocarnitine was about 4 to 8% of the dose.
+In a pharmacokinetic study where five normal adult male volunteers received an oral dose of [3H-methyl]-L-carnitine following 15 days of a high carnitine diet and additional carnitine supplement, 58% to 65% of the administered radioactive dose was recovered in the urine and feces in 5 to 11 days.
+Maximum concentration of [3H-methyl]-L-carnitine in serum occurred from 2.0 to 4.5 hr after drug administration.
+Major metabolites found were trimethylamine N-oxide, primarily in urine (8% to 49% of the administered dose) and [3H]-γ-butyrobetaine, primarily in feces (0.44% to 45% of the administered dose).
+Urinary excretion of levocarnitine was about 4% to 8% of the dose.
 Fecal excretion of total carnitine was less than 1% of the administered dose.10

-After attainment of steady state following 4 days of oral administration of levocarnitine tablets (1980 mg q 12h) or oral solution (2000 mg q 12h) to 15 healthy male volunteers, the mean urinary excretion of levocarnitine during a single dose interval (12h) was about 9% of the orally administered dose (uncorrected for endogenous urinary excretion).
+After attainment of steady state following 4 days of oral administration of levocarnitine tablets (1980 mg every 12 hours) or oral solution (2000 mg every 12 hours) to 15 healthy male volunteers, the mean urinary excretion of levocarnitine during a single dosing interval (12 hours) was about 9% of the orally administered dose (uncorrected for endogenous urinary excretion).

 Indications and Usage for Levocarnitine Injection

-For the acute and chronic treatment of patients with an inborn error of metabolism that results in secondary carnitine deficiency.
+For the acute and chronic treatment of patients with an inborn error of metabolism which results in secondary carnitine deficiency.

 Carcinogenesis, Mutagenesis, Impairment of Fertility